-- 1. In exceptional circumstances, the Court of Appeal may refer the The decision referring an action back to the Court of First Instance for decision or for retrial.2.
-The decision referring a action back to the Court of First Instance shall specify whether it the same panel whose earlier decision or order is revoked shall deal further with the action or whether another panel shall be appointed by the President presiding judge of the Court of First Instance division concerned. - 3.
-2. Where aan action is referred back to the Court of First Instance, the Court shall be bound by the decision of the Court of Appeal and its ratio decidendi.
+- 1. The decision referring an action back to the Court of First Instance shall specify whether the same panel whose earlier decision or order is revoked shall deal further with the action or whether another panel shall be appointed by the presiding judge of the division concerned. - 2.
+Where an action is referred back to the Court of First Instance, the Court shall be bound by the decision of the Court of Appeal and its ratio decidendi.